DUSD Board of Education

-9. Downey Unified will maintain the strong fiscal position that our District has achieved through the deliberate management and strategic oversight of state funding realities.
-Continue to use and refine Local Control Funding Formula (LCFF), Federal Funding and State and Federal one-time COVID-19 resources to implement the Local Control Accountability Plan (LCAP) enabling students to reach their full potential.
+9. Downey Unified will maintain the strong fiscal position that our District has achieved through the deliberate management and strategic oversight of funding realities.
+The District will also continue to use and refine the 2022-23 Local Control Funding Formula (LCFF) and additional one-time state grants to implement the Local Control Accountability Plan (LCAP).
+This combined with other Federal/State resources and one-time COVID-19 funds will provide students with supplemental supports to enable them to reach their full potential.

 Board and Superintendent Operating Procedures and Protocols